-20 American Indian law is outside the scope of this text.
+20 American Indian law is largely outside the scope of this text.
 For a good introduction to the subject of American Indian sovereignty, see WILLIAM C. CANBY, JR., AMERICAN INDIAN LAW IN A NUTSHELL (6th ed.
 2015).
-For a list of federally recognized tribes and contact information for their respective governments, see BUREAU OF INDIAN AFFAIRS, U.S. DEP'T OF THE INTERIOR, TRIBAL LEADERS DIRECTORY (2021).
+For a list of federally recognized tribes and contact information for their respective governments, see BUREAU OF INDIAN AFFAIRS, U.S. DEP'T OF THE INTERIOR, Tribal Leaders Directory (2022).